commanded/commanded-ecto-projections/guides/Usage.md

 ## Schema prefix

 When using a prefix for your Ecto schemas you might also want to change the prefix for the `ProjectionVersion` schema.
-There are three options to do this:
+There are a number of options to do this:

 1. Define a global static prefix via environment config: